Akarsh2122/IPFS_DataUpload/README.md

 # IPFS_DataUpload

-# Note before running the program go to moralis.io create your account copy web3 api key and paste it in the .env section
+# Note before running the program go to moralis.io create your account.
+Then copy web3 api key and paste it in the .env section

 It is a very simple process for uploading data to IPFS using Moralis API